Ruk33/ruk33.github.io/_posts/2020-11-16-featherjs,-a-quick-way-of-prototyping-in-nodejs.md

 ```

 Again, the generator will ask you a few questions about it, one of those being,
 does this service requires authentication?
-Perfect, exatly what we are looking for.
+Perfect, exactly what we are looking for.

 If you look at the generated files, you will notice there is a `<service-name>.hooks.js`.
 Go ahead and open that up: